Enrolling in a clinical trial

-All clinical trials in Australia are recorded on the Australian Clinical Trials website where anyone can search by broad health condition or specific condition.
+All clinical trials in Australia can be found on the Australian New Zealand Clinical Trials Registry.
+You can search this registry on the Australian Clinical Trials website, where you can filter by broad health condition or specific condition.

-If you would like to know more about clinical trials for your child, it is a good idea to speak with their treating doctor.
+To learn more about clinical trials specific for your child, speak with their treating doctor.

 Does my child have to provide consent to participate?